01 / 01

 On edit · Curated

-Cadence varies by source — most daily at 05:17 UTC, MaStR weekly, the RTE overlay paused, Eurostat annual, the curated tables on edit.
+Cadence: the refresh runs twice a month (the 1st and 15th, 05:17 UTC); the RTE overlay is paused, Eurostat's underlying data is annual, and the curated tables move on edit.
 Plus Eurostat GISCO map boundaries.

 · DATA MANAGEMENT